zuozhenggh/learning-library/developer-library/multicloud/helidon-verrazzano/develop-application/develop-application.md

 Enter selection (Default: 1): 2
 ```

 3. For the most functionality, choose option **(2) quickstart** then **Enter** for the default answers.
 Note that you can have different default package and project group names because it uses the OS user name.
+Notedown the package name, you will need to use it while creating new Java class.

 ```bash